muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 Why this rule matters:

-If ambiguous becomes a lazy escape hatch, the adapter stops being useful exactly where the atlas is most valuable.
+If ambiguous becomes a lazy escape hatch, the adapter stops being useful exactly where the Atlas is most valuable.

 ---